Ch1ffr3punk/redphone/README.md

 Authentication and integrity confirmation

 ## --
-If you like Red Phone, as much as I do, consider a small
+If you like Red Phone as much as I do, consider a small
 donation in crypto currencies, or buy me a coffee.
 ```
 BTC: bc1qhgek8p5qcwz7r6502y8tvenkpsw9w5yafhatxk